mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 - `injuryType`: the type of injury of the member during the expedition.
 - `summitBid`: summit bid.
 - `summitBidTerminationReason`: summit bid termination reason.
-- `ageDuringExpedition`: the age of the member during the expedition
+- `ageDuringExpedition`: the age of the member during the expedition.
 - `speedAscent`: whether the member attempted a speed ascent.
 - `expeditionHighPointReached`: whether the member reached the expedition’s high point during the expedition.
 - `personalHightPointReached`: personal high point reached by the member during the expedition.